• About

 If you’re looking for a fun outdoor activity when visiting Phoenix, an off-road UTV or ATV adventure is the perfect solution!
 The Sonoran desert landscape is so unique, and while I always appreciate a nice dense green forest, it’s cool to see the contrast of what a desert landscape has to offer.
 What better way to see it than by driving right through it!

-We went on a morning UTV guided tour with Arizona Outdoor Fun on one of our many visits to the area, and it ranks at the top of my list of activities to do when visiting the Phoenix or Scottsdale area.
+We went on a morning UTV guided tour with Arizona Outdoor Fun on one of our many visits to the area, and it ranks at the top of my list of activities to do when visiting the Phoenix or Scottsdale area (especially when in town for Spring Training!).

 Here’s a rundown on how our adventure went, along with tips to help you prepare if you’re considering a UTV or ATV tour with Arizona Outdoor Fun.